Killing of Lloyd Reed: Trial

-When Shetler went on trial on February 2018 at the county courthouse in Greensburg, Peck drew a contrast in his opening argument between the lifetime of public service and dedication Reed brought to that night, whereas Shetler "woke up irritated, full of venom and content with belligerence."
+When Shetler went on trial in February 2018 at the county courthouse in Greensburg, Peck drew a contrast in his opening argument between the lifetime of public service and dedication Reed brought to that night, whereas Shetler "woke up irritated, full of venom and content with belligerence."
 Daffner agreed with Peck's characterization of the case as a tragedy, but for different reasons.
 He told the jury that he understood if they believed his client was guilty, because he had at first too.
 He had hoped Shetler would not call him, and when he did, initially refused several requests to retain him.
 "This is not a case of murder, but self-defense," Daffner said.

 The prosecution called 22 witnesses and introduced 190 exhibits into evidence, many of them related to proving that Reed had died as a result of Shetler firing at him.
 The pathologist who had performed the autopsy on Reed testified that the bullet had pierced the left ventricle of his heart.
-The jury was taken, along with Shetler, to see both the scene of the shooting and the area across the river where Stetler was captured, which the prosecution said was necessary to support its argument that his lengthy flight on foot and across the river from where he shot Reed indicated he was aware of what he had done.
+The jury was taken, along with Shetler, to see both the scene of the shooting and the area across the river where Shetler was captured, which the prosecution said was necessary to support its argument that his lengthy flight on foot and across the river from where he shot Reed indicated he was aware of what he had done.

 Prosecution witnesses included the head of security at the generating station, who testified that when he first saw Shetler trying to break into an excavator, Shetler charged at him while swearing loudly.
 When state troopers arrived, Shetler tried to convince them his gunshot wound had been inflicted by the witness.
 One trooper, Michael Colo, described Shetler as "arrogant and belligerent", saying that he could not surrender due to his injury and challenging Colo to shoot him as "I've already been shot by one coward tonight" and identifying himself as "Tom fucking Sawyer" when he finally gave himself up.